MedTrust, a GiaMed Resources Member, is looking for Per Diem/PRN Licensed Practical Nurses to work in the Pediatric Outpatient Clinic.

 Support the patient and/or family members toward the achievement of treatment plan goals.
 Provide instructions to the patient on invasive procedures, surgical procedures and post-surgical conditions which were previously provided to the patient by a nurse or physician.

-Possess a minimum of one (1) year of experience as an LPN working in an outpatient acute care (hospital based) or ambulatory care setting within the last two (2) years.
+Minimum of one (1) year of experience as an LPN working in an outpatient acute care (hospital based) or ambulatory care setting within the last two (2) years.

 Be a graduate from a Licensed Practical Nurse (LPN) or Licensed Vocational Nurse (LVN) program accredited by the Accreditation Commission for Education in Nursing (ACEN).

-Possess a current unrestricted license to practice as an LPN/LVN in any one (1) of the fifty (50) States, the District of Columbia, the Commonwealth of Puerto Rico, Guam or the U.S. Virgin Islands.
+Current unrestricted license to practice as an LPN/LVN in any one (1) of the fifty (50) States, the District of Columbia, the Commonwealth of Puerto Rico, Guam or the U.S. Virgin Islands.

 MedTrust is an Equal Opportunity Employer